This article explains how to perform batch deletion of records belonging to a Contact table using Datahub.

 Deleting contacts may be necessary, e.g., when a person invokes their "right to be forgotten" under GDPR.

-To create a deletion file for contacts, use a special “customer_key” column.
+To create a deletion file for contacts, use a special "customer_key" column (even if it is a custom field or email is the unique_key).
 Values in this column enable Splio to distinguish between unique contacts.

 Since the contacts table in your Splio universe can be organized in a non-default way, you must always remember to use the "customer_key" values which correspond to the Customer Key of the table.